Grievances Polices for Non-Academic and Academic matters are required for all Higher Education Providers.

 Students who wish to access any records relating to personal grievances are required to notify the Registrar and arrange an appointment to view them.
 Students will be provided with access to any records relating to personal grievances, but the following limitations would apply:-

 - students’ access to their records would be supervised, that is, the Registrar or his/her delegate would generally be present while the record is being viewed;

 - students may request, and be supplied with, photocopies of any documents in their personal grievance records;

 - students would not be permitted to remove any documents from their personal grievance records; however,

-> - students may request that incorrect or out of date information in their personal grievance records be removed or updated.
-The Assistant Registrar shall be responsible for taking this action;
+- students may request that incorrect or out of date information in their personal grievance records be removed or updated.
+The Registrar shall be responsible for taking this action;

-> - students who are in dispute with the Assistant Registrar over a request to remove or update a personal grievance record shall have the right to request an internal review, and shall also have the right to request an external review, if desired.
+- students who are in dispute with the Registrar over a request to remove or update a personal grievance record shall have the right to request an internal review, and shall also have the right to request an external review, if desired.